Today, Saturday, November 30th, is Small Business Saturday!

 Please consider this as you go through your Christmas shopping list!

-I’ll be buying from chain stores, but I’ll also be buying from local shops in the community.
+I’ll be buying from chain stores, but I’ll also be buying from small, online business owners and local shops in the community.
 You can do both, but always do your best to shop local when you can!

 Most importantly, remember the importance of shopping small all year long… not just during the holidays!